The

 and pain.

-the mesencephalon lies the metencephalon, which is the rostral
+to the mesencephalon lies the metencephalon, which is the

-portion of the hindbrain and differentiates into two major
+rostral portion of the hindbrain and differentiates into

 the pons.
 The cerebellum arises

-of the neural tube at this location.
-The two masses thus
+walls of the neural tube at this location.
+The two masses

-formed ultimately fuse dorsally to form the cerebellum.
-During
+thus formed ultimately fuse dorsally to form the cerebellum.

-this time, a swelling develops on the ventral side of the
+During this time, a swelling develops on the ventral side

-metencephalon and forms the pons.
-This structure is an important
+of the metencephalon and forms the pons.
+This structure

-information pathway between the brain, the cerebellum, and
+is an important information pathway between the brain,

 In the the myelencephalon (the caudal portion of the hindbrain)